Azure/static-web-apps-cli/readme.md

 ## Deploy to Azure Static Web Apps

 The CLI can also be used to deploy an app to Azure Static Web Apps using the command: `swa deploy`.
+Here are some common use cases:

+1. Deploy a front-end app without an API
+2. Deploy a front-end app with an API
+3. Deploy a Blazor app

-A **Deployment Token** is required in order to make a deployment.
-You can access your Deployment Token by following the instructions.
+A **Deployment Token** is required in order to make a deployment!
+Read the steps below to learn how to access a deployment token.

 ### Deployment token